NyboTV/TP_ETS2_Plugin/docs/wiki/PAGES.md

 The best way to learn how to create your own page is to look at the **Default Page** included with the plugin.

 ### Page Structure
-V2 of the plugin uses high-frequency telemetry.
+The plugin uses high-frequency telemetry.
 When creating a page, you can use:
 1. **Dynamic Text Updaters**: For simple text values like fuel, speed numbers, or city names.
 2. **Dynamic Gauges**: For the visual speedometer, RPM, and fuel needles.
 These are generated on-the-fly as Base64 images.